 That means that I am using a tcsh shell.
 To explain what the commands mean, echo echoes what follows it verbatim if you say echo bla bla bla, then "bla bla bla" will be displayed on the screen.
 However the dollar sign before SHELL tells the shell do not just echo the phrase SHELL but the variable named SHELL which is a shell variable holds the name of the login shell.

-Unix/Linux commands are of the form
+Unix/Linus commands are on the form